 Letter 65: Even a short letter gives great pleasure when the writer's affection can be measured by the greatness of his soul...

-Even a short letter gives more pleasure when the writer's affection can be measured by the greatness of his soul rather than by the meagre proportions of what he writes.
-So that if I now address you briefly, do not even so conclude that the accompanying affection is equally slight, but since you know the full extent of my love for you, forgive the brevity of my letter and do not hesitate to answer me in one equally short.
-For whatever you send me, however trifling, keeps alive in my mind a remembrance of all that is good.
+Even a short letter gives great pleasure when the writer's affection can be measured by the greatness of his soul rather than by the length of his words.
+So if I now write briefly, do not conclude that my feelings are equally slight.
+Since you know the full extent of my love for you, forgive the brevity and do not hesitate to answer in kind.
+Whatever you send me, however small, keeps alive in my mind a memory of everything good.

 Related Letters